ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

-I did provide support to Suku.
+I did provide support to Suku when he was starting out.
 He is a part of an institution in West Bengal.
 They have showed interest to create a curriculum for digital literacy around Santali.
 I am preparing a video tutorial and a roadmap to for secondary level education.
 At the moment computing-related books are not available in Santali.
 Common Voice is one among the different open source projects that I am recommending to them.

 ***1.7 Anything you might want to share?***